-- 1. Replacement of Governing Rules: The New Governing Rules of the Fund are replaced in their entirety with the Replacement Governing Rules marked as "Annexure A" to this Deed, pursuant to Rule 41 of the current Governing Rules. - 2.
-No Resettlement at Law: The replacement of the current Governing Rules, with the New Governing Rules, does not constitute a resettlement of the Fund at law, equity or under any Superannuation Law. - 3.
+- 1. Replacement of Governing Rules: The Substituted Governing Rules of the Fund are replaced in their entirety with the Replacement Governing Rules marked as "Annexure A" to this Deed, pursuant to Rule 41 of the Substituted Governing Rules. - 2.
+No Resettlement at Law: The replacement of the Substituted Governing Rules, with the Replacement Governing Rules, does not constitute a resettlement of the Fund at law, equity or under any Superannuation Law.

+- 3. Leading Member: The Leading Member confirms that they will act as the initial Leading Member of the Fund in accordance with this Deed. - 4.
 Successor Acts: A reference to an Act includes a reference to any successor Act to that Act.